 We offer core leadership programs designed to engage and empower employees; develop leadership skills and assist with managing teams; and drive strong business results.
 Mosaic offers training courses to developing leaders that are mapped to Mosaic's ten leadership model competencies.
-In 2022, more than 226 global leaders participated in the Mosaic core leadership programs for first-line, mid-level and senior leaders.
+In 2023, more than 133 global leaders participated in the Mosaic core leadership programs for first-line, mid-level and senior leaders.
 As it relates to career transitions, Mosaic provides employees with helpful planning tools, calculators, articles, videos and webcasts, in addition to optional services provided by our third-party vendors to help plan for retirement.
 When a reduction in our workforce occurs, we provide comprehensive career transition services to employees to help ease the stress that accompanies job loss.
-In 2022, Mosaic provided ten employees with third-party coaching, webinars and trainings to help manage career transitions.
+In 2023, Mosaic provided one employee with third-party coaching, webinars and trainings to help manage career transition.